drinkyouroj/datagram-docker/README.md

 ## Troubleshooting

-- If you get permission errors, make sure to run the commands with `sudo`
+- The script requires sudo privileges to interact with Docker.
+If you see permission errors, make sure to run all commands with `sudo`
 - Check the logs with `sudo ./datagram.sh --logs`
 - Check the container status with `sudo ./datagram.sh --status`
 - To completely reset, uninstall and then run again: